apache/maven/Documentation/CACHE-REMOTE.md

 # Overview

 This document describes generic approach to cache setup.
-The process require expertise in maven equivalent to expertise required to author and Maven your project build, it implies good knowledge of both Maven and the project.
+The process require expertise in Maven equivalent to expertise required to author and Maven your project build, it implies good knowledge of both Maven and the project.
 Due to Maven model limitation the process is manual, but allows you to achieve sufficient control and transparency over caching logic.